Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix: Introduction

-However, despite these advances, a comprehensive and systematic framework for determining the associated sample complexity has yet to be established.
+However, despite these advances, a comprehensive and systematic framework for characterizing the sample complexity of designed estimation strategies has yet to be established.
 Existing studies derive sample complexity bounds in a task-dependent manner, invoking distinct proof techniques and information-theoretic quantities tailored to each specific setting.
-As a result, a unifying method that can systematically characterize the required number of samples for quantum learning tasks in general setting remains unclear yet.
-This observation motivates the following fundamental open question: \emph{Is there exist a unified framework for characterizing the sample complexity of quantum learning problems in general settings?}
+As a result, a unifying method for systematically characterizing the required number of samples in general quantum learning tasks remains elusive.
+This observation motivates the following fundamental open question: \emph{Is there a unified framework for characterizing the sample complexity of quantum learning problems in general settings?}

-Beyond general sample complexity itself, an additional conceptual question concerns the relation between quantum learning theory and quantum metrology.
-Although both fields address parameter estimation in quantum systems, they are typically formulated in terms of distinct performance criteria.
-Quantum metrology aims to achieve quantum-enhanced precision in parameter estimation by exploiting quantum resources \cite{metrology-giovannetti2004quantum, metrology-giovannetti2006quantum, metrology-Giovannetti2011}, with performance quantified through the mean squared errors of estimators.
-The fundamental precision limit is determined by the inverse of Fisher information matrix through the Cramér–Rao bound, which characterizes the minimum achievable mean squared errors.
-On the other hand, quantum learning theory evaluates performance in terms of sample complexity that needed to satisfies $(\epsilon,\delta)$-criteria, rather than the mean squared error.
-This raises a natural question: \emph{Can the sample complexity required to ensure $(\epsilon,\delta)$-criteria also be characterized in terms of the inverse of the Fisher information matrix?}
+Beyond general sample complexity, an additional conceptual question concerns the relationship between quantum learning theory and quantum metrology.
+Although both fields address parameter estimation in quantum systems, they are typically formulated in terms of distinct performance measures.
+Quantum metrology aims to achieve quantum-enhanced precision in parameter estimation by exploiting quantum resources \cite{metrology-giovannetti2004quantum, metrology-giovannetti2006quantum, metrology-Giovannetti2011}, with performance quantified through the mean squared error of estimators.
+The fundamental precision limit is determined by the inverse of the Fisher information matrix via the Cramér-Rao bound, which characterizes the minimum achievable mean squared error.
+On the other hand, quantum learning theory evaluates performance in terms of the sample complexity required to satisfy the $(\epsilon,\delta)$-criterion, rather than the mean squared error.
+This raises a natural fundamental question: \emph{Can the sample complexity required to ensure the $(\epsilon,\delta)$-criterion also be characterized in terms of the inverse Fisher information matrix?}